OrangeHoopla/MMM-TransLoc/README.md

 # MMM-Transloc
-`MMM-Transloc` was created to use with the same API that Rider App uses and commonly used around many college campus bus systems.
+`MMM-Transloc` was created to use with the same API that Rider App uses while still needing improvements its better than nothing.

 ![Full](example.png)